-The past two weeks we have been working to install our millwork, a combination of vertical nickel gap paneling and picture frame moulding for the walls.
-Because our dining room is just a corner of our open floor plans home it was important the the wall treatment create a distinction between this room and the remaining space.
+Because our dining room is just a corner of our open floor plans home it was important the the wall treatment create a distinction between this room and the adjacent spaces.
 I want it to feel like a cozy, inviting, and slightly elegant nook.

-It is really important to me that I carry certain elements throughout this house to help it to feel cohesive.
-Because it is a very open floorplan, adding in too many different elements could easily make it feel busy.
-As far as millwork goes, I have repeated vertical shiplap/ quarter gap throughout many places in our home – the kitchen, piano room, and mudroom all feature this element.
-The hallway, fireplace, and existing columns both have picture frame moulding on them.
-For a long time I have had the idea to combine both of these moulding elements into a full wall treatment.
-The dining room feels like the perfect location to implement this type of molding because it sits in the middle of all of these spaces.
+It is really important to me that I carry architectural details throughout this house to help it to feel cohesive.
+For example, my home has a very open floorplan.
+So adding in too many different types of trim could easily make it feel busy.
+As far as millwork goes, I have repeated vertical shiplap/ quarter gap throughout many places in our current home – the kitchen, piano room, and mudroom all feature this element.
+The hallway, fireplace, and existing columns both have picture frame molding on them.
+For a long time I have had the idea to combine both of these molding elements into a full wall treatment.
+The dining room walls are the perfect location to implement this type of molding because it sits in the middle of all of these spaces.

-2) Planning the Design for the Picture Frame Moulding
+Planning the Design for the Picture Frame Molding

-The first thing we did was break out the painters tape and figure out the configuration for the boxes.
+The first thing I did was break out the versatile blue painter’s tape and figure out the configuration for the boxes.
 I would love to give a “here’s how you plan the boxes” but truly, one size does not fit all.
 There are so many factors that determine how they need laid out in a specific room.
 What I consider are the ceiling height, placement of windows, lights, outlets, length of the wall, how many wall panels I want, and creating an overall feel of symmetry and balance to the room.
 For me this comes down to a “feeling”, which is why visualizing it with tape or a scaled drawing is an essential step in planning.

-For us, the primary control was the placement of the existing moulding boxes on the columns.
+For us, the primary control was the placement of the existing box molding on the columns.
 I wanted to mimic the height of the boxes so they were the same on the walls.
-Next, I worked figuring out the horizontal placement of the moulding boxes.
+Next, I worked figuring out the horizontal placement of the molding boxes.
 For this I decided I wanted the spacing between the boxes consistent across all walls and between all boxes.
 However, I would vary the width of the boxes so they felt balanced on each wall.

 I mentioned last week that we had an electrician come out an wire the sconces.
-It was important that we did this before installing all of the wall moulding, otherwise it would have made accessing the wiring impossible.
+It was important that we did this before installing all of the wall molding, otherwise it would have made accessing the wiring much more invasive.
 When we were planning and taping out the box placement, we also took our time to plan out exactly where the sconces would go in relation to them.
 We also removed all of the existing baseboard, crown, cove molding along the seam between the columns and walls, and window casings.
 This allows the paneling to be installed, and these elements layered back on top to create the same depth variation between the millwork elements.
 This is preferential to having the trim sit on the top of the baseboards or flush with the profile of the the crown and will give a move finished look to the decorative molding.

 We have consistently used this pre-painted shiplap product in either 8′ or 12′ lengths, depending on where we are installing.
 I have priced out a variety of different options from a local supplier and all of the big box stores, and this seems to be the best value.
 The only negative, in my opinion, is that has a factory finish that I think is an oil based paint finish.
 To err on the side of caution, I always take the extra step to prime it with this product, to ensure my final paint coat adheres.
 This step may be avoided if you are able to source pre-primed, but not painted, product.

-To install this we use a sparse amount of construction adhesive and nails to secure it.
+To install this we use a sparse amount of liquid nails and a brad nailer to secure it.
 Every few boards, the nails hit studs, and with the combination of them locking together and the adhesive, we haven’t had any issues with them coming off the walls or buckling out, etc.

-We find it easier to make all of thee measurements and then cut all of the trim at once.
+We find it easier to make all of the precise measurements and then cut each of the trim pieces using a miter saw.
 Once they are cut we diligently sand everything smooth.
-The trim pieces we use tend to be really fussy/ splintery so this helps to created a smooth detail when its painted.
+The trim pieces we use tend to be really fuzzy/ splintery so this helps to created a smooth finish when it’s painted.
 When it is time to install we set up the laser level, to help keep ensure we get a nice straight edge on each box.
 Each piece gets a little wood glue on the back and at the corners (to help prevent corner gaps), and is then we tack it into place with the nail gun.
 We then go back over each piece with a damp cloth to remove any glue drips.

-6) Reinstalling the Crown Moulding, Baseboard, and Window Casing
+Reinstalling the Crown Molding, Baseboard, and Window Casing

-7) Applying Wood Filler and Caulk to Moulding Details
+Applying Wood Filler and Caulk to Molding Details

-This next step is probably one of the most important in getting a well finished result.
-I went through and filled every single nail hole in the paneling and picture moulding trim.
+This next step is probably one of the most important in getting a professional looking result.
+I went through and filled every single on of the nail holes in the paneling wood planks and picture molding trim.
 I also touched up some damaged spots on the existing crown and baseboard with this wood filler.
-As I go, I try to remove as much excess as I can.
+As I go, I try to remove as much excess filler as I can.
 I then go back over each spot and lightly sand each.
 After that I use a damp rag to wipe off any dust this creates.
 This process takes a lot of time, but is essential to making the decorative moulding look high end.

 Next, I go around the entire room and use caulk to fill all of the seams between the crown and wall, crown and paneling, baseboard and paneling, all of the seams and corners of the window casing, and the seams between the columns and paneling.
 This is tedious, but makes a significant difference in the finished look.